 - 2 carrots I used about 8 to 10 of those mini carrots already peeled

-- 1 - 10 ounce package of frozen corn
+- 10 ounces corn 1 package of frozen corn

 - Start by reconstituting the sun-dried tomatoes.
 Put them into a small sauce pan, added enough water to cover them completely and bring them to a boil.
 As soon as the water starts to boil, take them off the heat and let them sit for 5 minutes until they are reconstituted.
 Drain but save a little of the liquid to add to the stew if it gets too thick or just to add some additional flavor.